grafana/plugin-tools/docusaurus/docs/test-a-plugin/guides/authentication.md

 # Introduction

-To be able to interact with the Grafana UI, you need to be logged in to Grafana. `@grafana/plugin-e2e` provides ways to handle authentication and testing your plugin with role-based access control (RBAC).
+To be able to interact with the Grafana UI, you need to be logged in to Grafana. `@grafana/plugin-e2e` provides a declarative way to handle authentication and creating users that can be used to test role-based access control (RBAC) in your plugin.

 ## Plugins that don't use RBAC